Conference-Room/conference_room/README.md

 A web-based platform connecting teachers and students.

 ## ℹ About
-Conference Room is a suite of online tools that allows teachers to set assignments, have work submitted by students, to mark, and to return grade to them.
+Conference Room is a suite of online tools that allows teachers to set assignments, have work submitted by students, to mark, and to return grades back to students.
 Students can also submit their work and join their classes directly from here.